 Children wearing braces often change their dietary habits due to food trapping and breakage concerns.
-With nearly half of children being consumers of breakfast cereal, those wearing braces might wonder if eating their favorite breakfast food is safe. (sources: ProQuest & US National Library of Medicine)
+With nearly half of children being consumers of breakfast cereal, those wearing braces might wonder if eating their favorite food for breakfast is safe. (sources: ProQuest & US National Library of Medicine)

 You can eat cereal with braces.
 Recommended cereals include soft, rice-based versions, including Rice Krispies, Brown Rice Crisps, or Rice Chex.
 Avoid hard cereals, like Honey Bunches of Oats or Honey Clusters (and other crunchy varieties), unless you soak them in milk to soften them before eating.